barntsen/Eps/readme.md

 tested by compiling themselves.

 ## Examples
-The $EPS/Src/Examples and the PyAc2d repo contains a few examples of eps (.e) code.
+The $EPS/Src/Examples and the PyAc2d and PyEl2d repos contains a few examples of eps (.e) code.